Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • Laparoscopic ovarian drilling (LOD): A surgical method where small holes are made in the ovaries to reduce androgen production and promote ovulation.

-Tips for women with PCOS trying to conceive
+Tips for women with PMOS trying to conceive

-For women with polycystic ovary syndrome (PCOS), the path to pregnancy can be challenging, but there are several effective strategies to improve fertility and increase the chances of a successful conception.
-Here are some comprehensive tips to help mitigate the effects of PCOS on fertility:
+For women with polyendocrine metabolic ovary syndrome (PMOS), the path to pregnancy can be challenging, but there are several effective strategies to improve fertility and increase the chances of a successful conception.
+Here are some comprehensive tips to help mitigate the effects of PMOS on fertility:

 Active Lifestyle